 2) How much does it cost to create a strategy

-If the strategy were developed during an evening conversation between two board members with wine, the cost of its development would not be high.
+If the strategy was developed during an evening conversation between two board members (e.g. while drinking wine), the cost of its development would not be high.

 Of course, the consequences of not implementing it may still be felt, but although we do not have the impression that “so much time has gone by, we have worked so hard, and the effect is weak.”